-Organizations are looking to Continuous SQL—also known as streaming SQL—to simplify and accelerate how they are able to build, join, manage and scale critical streaming data pipelines.
+Organizations are looking to Continuous SQL—also known as streaming SQL—to simplify and accelerate how they are able to build, join, manage, scale, and deliver critical streaming data pipelines.
 Now, instead of requiring specialized Java and Scala knowledge and the extensive timeline required for deployment, a broader group can inspect and reason about streaming data using SQL.
 This enables organizations to take advantage of their streaming data and build the systems, applications and more that rely on this critical data and that drive the business forward.

 Get Started with Continuous SQL in Minutes

 Start benefiting from SQL on streams today with the Eventador Platform, the streaming data engine for building killer applications, using Continuous SQL.